tumdum/aoc2021/writeup.md

 Part 2 asks us to find completion for correct but incomplete sequence, which is easy to derive from stack when we finish processing incomplet string.

 Runtime is 30µs.

+# Day 11

+Somewhat game of life like problem with octopuses on a grid that can flash light and stimulate each other.
+Its enough to simulate exactly what the task requires - no tricks really needed.

+Using smallvec the runtime is 440µs.